Code-Institute-Submissions/MemoryCardTwist/README.md

 ### Nav Bar
 I have taken out the timer as this could be added in at a later date for the really competitive players.
 I thought it was best just to stick to one way of recording the winners outcome.
 Plus I thought it might be confusing in the leaderboard.

+# Testing
+I have used Jasmine testing in checking that when people complete the game that they can enter their names.

+I struggled with the Jasmine testing because I debugged most of the errors on the go using the debugger function in Chrome.

 ## Support

 ### Adam Khoury